All About Umpires, Referees, and Sports Officials

 - Report to regulating organizations regarding sporting activities, complaints made, and actions taken or needed such as fines or other disciplinary actions.

-Below is a list of the skills most Umpires, Referees, and Sports Officials say are important on the job.
+These are the skills Umpires, Referees, and Sports Officials say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.